Hospodárske noviny

-History and profile
+History

 Hospodárske noviny was established in 1993 and is based in Bratislava.
 The paper is issued by Eco Press, a subsidiary of German-American firm Economia and a member of the Handelsblatt group.
 It is a business newspaper which has a liberal economical stance.
+Hospodárske noviny is published in broadsheet format.
+The circulation of the paper was 17,300 copies in 2010.
+Its readership was at 3% in 2013.